FHIR/sql-on-fhir/sql-on-fhir.md

 | unsigned int | INTEGER       |
 | positive int | INTEGER       |

+### References
+FHIR references are relative URLs by definition, which are difficult to use in join semantics in most SQL engines.
+For instance, an Observation may have a reference to "Person/ABC", but the identifier on the Person instance is simply "ABC", so equality-based join operations don't work.
+This is important enough to justify generating an additional field the Reference type that can be used in an equijoin.
+This field should be named ```<resourceType>Id```.

+To illustrate this, the Observation.subject structure (which is a reference), would contain fields of patientId, groupId, deviceId, and locationId as defined in the resource.

 ### Complex and Multi-Value Types
 Complex FHIR types should be expressed as SQL ```STRUCT```s containing their elements, which may be primitive values or other complex types.